Sidvjn/MicroBLE/README.md

-A (too) simple micropython BLE app inspired by webframeworks I made for myself.
+A (too) simple micropython BLE app I made for myself, inspired by webframeworks.
 Uses the first word recieved as the route and all the following characters/numbers as parameters.

 Installation:
 Copy MicroBLE.py to your micropython device or Create a new file named MicroBLE.py on your device in Thonny and paste the raw content.

 Use the request=True flag when you want the function to recieve parameters.
 Request comes as a list with strings and numbers already converted to int data types.
-Eg: ['World',123,'thirdparam',4]
+Eg: ['World',123,'3rdparam']

 From MicroBLE import MicroBLE